Parklands (film)

-Parklands is a 1996 Australian drama film written and directed by Kathryn Millard.
+Parklands is a 1996 Australian drama film written and directed by Kathryn Millard, starring Cate Blanchett in an early role.
 The 51-minute-long movie includes Chamber of Commerce-style promotional material about Adelaide that was made in the 1950s and '60s.

 Plot summary

 Rosie returns home to attend the funeral of her father Cliff, who left her mother years earlier.
 His mistress Jean invites Rosie to stay with her for a while, allowing her time to learn about what her father was doing throughout the years they were separated.
 Her investigation into his past leads to diaries he kept, and entries he made suggest that despite his career as a policeman he was a corrupt man involved in the drug trade.